 - Reduced Distraction Environment: Many times, students may need a reduced distraction environment for testing.
 This may be due to any number or reasons including difficulties with external distractions, because the student may need to "sub-vocalize" (speak the test questions and/or their answers out-loud) in order for them to fully comprehend the information or if a student needs a computer to type responses.
 A distraction reduced environment does not necessitate the student's testing in a private room, nor does it mean that an environment is completely distraction-free.
 It is important to discuss with the student early on regarding what specific needs they have concerning a reduced distraction environment so that you can be better able to accommodate them.

 Arranging for Exam Accommodations

 - Determine if you have space readily available to you, such as your office, or if you have a teaching assistant, their office space.
 If not, then...

 - Contact your department chair or administrative staff to request any available space within the department.
 This is generally the most common method.
 Administrative staff often can "proctor" exams simply by having the student leave all but their exam and writing implement at the front desk eliminating the need to have someone directly in the room.
 If there is no space available through the department...

-- If you are unable to provide accommodations because of logistical reasons, please contact the Disability Services Coordinator.
+If you are unable to provide accommodations because of logistical reasons, please have your students contact the Disability Services Coordinator.
 The Disability Services Coordinator will work with both the student and faculty member around exam arrangements.